 If you’re a union member who disagrees with a strike, you could face repercussions.

 If you refuse to picket, your local union of the Pennsylvania State Education Association (PSEA) or the Pennsylvania Federation of Teachers (PFT) can penalize you for not participating in a strike.
 Through anecdotal evidence on PSEA, Free to Teach has determined such penalties could range from no action, to loss of access to union strike funds, to fines levied on non-strikers.
 In any case, the ill-will and animosity that builds before a strike could mean damaged professional relationships or an outright hostile work environment for union members who refuse to strike.

-Teachers who are fair share fee payers do not need to worry in case of a strike.
+Teachers who are not union members do not need to worry in case of a strike.

 As a non-member, you are not required to participate in any union actions.
-The union cannot refuse to represent you, succeed in having your pay or benefits cut, or otherwise harm your job.
-By state law, you pay the union to cover the cost of contract negotiations and grievance resolution only—no more.
-Follow your administration’s instructions on what to do in case of a strike
+The union cannot refuse to represent you, succeed in having your pay or benefits cut, or otherwise harm your job, even though you no longer have to pay fair share fees under Janus v.
+AFSCME.
+Follow your administration’s instructions on what to do in case of a strike.

 *Response to Right-to-Know request from Pennsylvania Department of Education, March 22, 2018.